justin23bohrer/Burrito-Ordering-App/README.md

-# Cabo Bob's App 🌮
+# Burrito Ordering App 🌮

-A full-featured iOS application for Cabo Bob's restaurant that provides users with a seamless ordering experience, store location finder, and account management system.
+A full-featured iOS application that provides users with a seamless food ordering experience, store location finder, and account management system.

 ## 📱 Features